aws-samples/amazon-redshift-udfs/README.md

 ### python-udfs

-See the AWS Documentation for more details on [creating a scalar python UDF](https://docs.aws.amazon.com/redshift/latest/dg/udf-creating-a-scalar-udf.html).
-Python UDFs may include the following additional file:
+[Python UDFs](https://docs.aws.amazon.com/redshift/latest/dg/udf-creating-a-scalar-udf.html) may include the following additional file:

 - **requirements.txt** - If your function requires modules not available already in Redshift, a list of modules.
-The will be packaged, uploaded to S3, and mapped in Redshift.
+The modeules will be packaged, uploaded to S3, and mapped to a [library](https://docs.aws.amazon.com/redshift/latest/dg/r_CREATE_LIBRARY.html) in Redshift.

 ### lambda-udfs

-See the AWS documentation for more detail on [creating a scalar Lambda UDF](https://docs.aws.amazon.com/redshift/latest/dg/udf-creating-a-lambda-sql-udf.html).
-Lambda UDFs will include the following additional file:
+[Lambda UDFs](https://docs.aws.amazon.com/redshift/latest/dg/udf-creating-a-lambda-sql-udf.html) must include the following additional file:

 - **lambda.yaml** - a CFN template containing the Lambda function.
 The template should contain an input parameter for the `LambdaRole` which will be attached to the function.
 This role should be one that can be assumed by the Lambda service.

 ### sql-udfs
-See the AWS documentation for more detail on [create a scalar SQL UDF](https://docs.aws.amazon.com/redshift/latest/dg/udf-creating-a-scalar-sql-udf.html).
-For lambda UDFs, also include the following file.
+[SQL UDFs](https://docs.aws.amazon.com/redshift/latest/dg/udf-creating-a-scalar-sql-udf.html) do not require any additional files.

 ## Deployment & Testing
 Located in the `bin` directory are tools to deploy and test your UDF functions.